microsoft/TypeChat/site/src/docs/python/basic-usage.md

     if isinstance(result, Failure):
         print(result.message)
     else:
-        result = result.value
-        print(f"The sentiment is {result.sentiment}")
+        print(f"The sentiment is {result.value.sentiment}")
 ```

 We're calling the `translate` method on each string and getting a response.
-If something goes wrong, TypeChat will retry requests up to a maximum specified by `retry_max_attempts` on our `model`.
+If something goes wrong, TypeChat will retry requests up to a maximum
+specified by `retry_max_attempts` on our `model`.
-However, if the initial request as well as all retries fail, `result` will be a `typechat.Failure` and we'll be able to grab a `message` explaining what went wrong.
+However, if the initial request as well as all retries fail, `result` will be
+a `typechat.Failure` and we'll be able to grab a `message` explaining what
+went wrong.

-In the ideal case, `result` will be a `typechat.Success` and we'll be able to access our well-typed `value` property!
+In the ideal case, `result` will be a `typechat.Success` and we'll be able to
+access our well-typed `value` property!
-This will correspond to the type that we passed in when we created our translator object (i.e. `Sentiment`).
+This will correspond to the type that we passed in when we created our
+translator object (i.e. `Sentiment`).

 That's it!
-You should now have a basic idea of TypeChat's APIs and how to get started with a new project. 🎉
+You should now have a basic idea of TypeChat's APIs and how to get started
+with a new project. 🎉